Dangerous Alcoholic Cocktail

 Youth who began drinking before they turned 15 were twice as likely to develop an alcohol abuse problem and four times more likely to develop alcohol dependence, compared with persons who did not begin drinking before age 21.

-Currently, nearly 14 million Americans—1 in every 13 adults, abuse alcohol or are alcoholic.
+Currently, nearly 14 million Americans—1 in every 13 adults, abuse alcohol or are alcoholics.
 Several million more adults engage in risky drinking patterns that could lead to alcohol problems.
 In addition, approximately 53 percent of men and women in the United States report that one or more of their close relatives have a drinking problem.

 Alcohol contributes to 100,000 deaths annually, making it the third leading cause of preventable mortality in the United States after tobacco and diet/activity patterns.

-The effect of alcohol on the brain and body:
+The effect of alcohol on the brain and body

 The first effect of alcohol on the brain is to dull the capacity for self-criticism and the sense of caution.
 A lessening of care and anxiety follows and the checks on irresponsibility and unreasonable behavior are also reduced.
 Actions follow the impulses, which is dangerous.
 Reaction time becomes slower; coordination is disturbed; drowsiness follows and opens the floodgate of all sorts of sexual promiscuity, abusive, and violent behavior.

 Don’t you realize that all of you together are the temple of God and that the Spirit of God lives in you?
 God will destroy anyone who destroys this temple.
-For God’s temple is holy, and you are that temple.
-1. Corinthians 3:16-17 NLT
+For God’s temple is holy, and you are that temple.1.
+Corinthians 3:16-17 NLT

 Don’t you realize that your body is the temple of the Holy Spirit, who lives in you and was given to you by God?
 You do not belong to yourself, for God bought you with a high price.
-So you must honor God with your body.
-1. Corinthians 6:19-20 NLT
+So you must honor God with your body.1.
+Corinthians 6:19-20 NLT

 What the Bible says about drinking alcohol